-China’s newly opened Chime-Long Ocean Kingdom is a sprawling amusement park devoted to all things oceanic, and while it was instantly the world’s largest aquarium, its also shattering other world records most people didn’t even know existed.
+China’s Chime-Long Ocean Kingdom is a sprawling amusement park devoted to all things oceanic.
+When it opened in 2014 it became the world’s largest aquarium, and since then it has also shattered other world records most people didn’t even know existed.